nicholasraphael/workwithapp/README.md

 The design was done in adobe illustrator and most coding in Android Studio and Java.

 #Challenges
-We had never worked together on a team before, and we had all never coded android applications from scratch.
-There was a somewhat steep learning curve but it was fun nonetheless
+We had never worked together on a team before with one another, and we never coded android applications from scratch with no guidance.

 #Accomplishments
-Coding in android studio from scratch
+Coding in android studio to build a fully working application

 #learned
 Android Studio and teamwork